 Do I have to be an expert sailor to participate?

 Not at all!
 Even if you're not a sailor, you can join in on the fun!
 From being a crew member to watching the action on a spectator boat to attending the parties, sailors and non-sailors alike can participate in the Leukemia Cup Regatta.

 How do I qualify for the Fantasy Sail With Gary Jobson?

-Sailors who raise $10,000 or more prior to November 1, 2014 are eligible to participate in the Fantasy Sail with Gary Jobson, taking place November 2-123 in Savannah, Georgia.
+Sailors who raise $12,000 or more prior to October 21, 2015 are eligible to participate in the Fantasy Sail with Gary Jobson, taking place October 30-November 1, 2015 in Bermuda.
 Please contact your local Leukemia Cup Regatta staff for additional information and guidelines.

 How can my yacht club hold a Leukemia Cup Regatta?

 Please contact us if you would like to speak to a representative of The Leukemia & Lymphoma Society about hosting a Leukemia Cup Regatta.